ath33k/hologo-assessment/README.md

 # React + Vite
-the following assessment has been compiled to a web application and hosted in vercel in the below link, (https://hs3.vercel.app/)
+the following assessment has been compiled to a web application and hosted in vercel in the following link, (https://hs3.vercel.app/)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.